 A sugar detox is all about eliminating sugar from your diet for long enough to allow your body to reset.
 Not easy though because sugar’s all over the place.

 It’s in almost all products you find in the supermarket.
-It’s in products where you’d expect it like candy, cakes, cookies, chocolate, cereals, muffins, donuts but it’s also in foods where you don’t expect it like soup, sauces, pizza, yogurt, canned vegetables, canned fruit, fruit juice, fruit smoothies, ketchup, bread, bagels, baby food, peanut butter, flavoured water, sports drinks and more.
+It’s in products where you’d expect it like candy, cakes, cookies, chocolate, cereals, muffins, donuts but it’s also in foods where you don’t expect it like soup, sauces, pizza, yogurt, canned vegetables, canned fruit, fruit juice, fruit smoothies, ketchup, bread, bagels, baby food, peanut butter, flavored water, sports drinks and more.

 According to Dr Brooke Alpert, author of the Sugar Detox, writing in last Saturday’s Daily Mail you can beat your sugar addiction in just 3 days, completely change your life and lose weight in 30.